 - 500 Durians – regional fund focusing on Southeast Asia

-If, after reviewing our fund materials, you decide to pursue an investment in one of our funds, you will be able to submit a request for admission and walk through the accreditation verification process on the SeedInvest platform, which will be focused on either your annual income or net worth (for individuals).
+If, after reviewing our fund materials, you decide to pursue an investment in one of our funds, you will receive a request for accreditation verification from verifyinvestor.com, another third-party partner we use.
+The accreditation verification process will be focused on either your annual income or net worth (for individuals).
 As an individual, you can qualify as an accredited investor by either (a) having more than $200,000 in annual income for each of the past two years (or $300,000 with your spouse) and a reasonable expectation of earning the same this year or (b) having a net worth of at least $1 million (not including your principal residence).

 * This website and the related investment and verification platform (together, the “Website”) is intended for “U.S. persons” only (as defined in Rule 902(k) promulgated under the Securities Act of 1933, as amended).
 The Website and the material contained therein does not constitute an offer to sell or a solicitation of interest to purchase any securities or investment advisory services in any country or jurisdiction in which such offer or solicitation is not permitted by law.
 For purposes of such Rule 902(k), “U.S. person” means:

 - Any natural person resident in the United States;

 - Any partnership or corporation organized or incorporated under the laws of the United States;

 - Any estate of which any executor or administrator is a U.S. person;

 - Any trust of which any trustee is a U.S. person;